 The Hastings & Dakota was taken over by the Milwaukee Road shortly after this line opened.
 The Milwaukee Road pushed west across the state and into South Dakota.
 In 1905, the Milwaukee Road started building west from Mobridge, South Dakota, and completed their Pacific route to Seattle.
 Despite having the best route to the Pacific and dominating traffic coming out of Seattle, the Milwaukee Road mismanaged the route and ended up in bankruptcy.

 The Milwaukee Road built a connector from Hopkins on the west side of Minneapolis to Cologne, which resulted in the Chaska bridge becoming a secondary route.
-Traffic dropped off after World War II, and the route through Chaska was abandoned at some point in the 1970s.
-Shortly after that abandonment, the concept of rails to trails was born.
+Traffic dropped off after World War II, and the route through Chaska was abandoned in 1972 after an locomotive derailment damaged a highway bridge over Carver County highway 40.
+Shortly after the abandonment, the concept of rails to trails was born.
 The state DNR and the counties of Carver and Scott teamed up to build one of the first rails to trails project in the state.
-They reclaimed the old Hasting & Dakota line between Chaska and Shakopee and converted it into a paved bicycle and walking path.
+They reclaimed the old Hasting & Dakota line between Chaska and Shakopee and converted it into a paved bicycle and walking path in 1980.
+Both the bridge and the nearby trestle were redecked and railings were installed.
+The four mile long path proved to be very successful and helped to prove the concept of rails to trails.
 The highlight of the trail was the Minnesota River crossing on the old swing bridge.
-Both the bridge and the trestle were redecked and railings were installed.
-The four mile long path proved to be very successful and helped to prove the concept of rails to trails.

-The Chaska-Shakopee Bicycle Trail languished for 20 years.
+The Chaska-Shakopee Bicycle Trail languished for over a decade.
 An extension was built south of the river from the old bridge to a landing near MN-41, but there was no way to bring the trail into Chaska.
 The MN-41 river bridge was too narrow and too busy to allow hikers or bicycle traffic.
 Finally, a new highway bridge was started in 2004.
 When finished, it would feature wide sidewalks on each side of the traffic lanes to accommodate regional trail traffic.
-The new bridge finally opened in 2007.
+The new bridge opened in 2007.
 Once again, this gem of a trail is back in full operation.

 The photo above is looking west towards the remains of the north bridge abutment.
 The swing span rested on the shorter concrete pier when the bridge was in the closed position.
 The photo below is a view of the railroad embankment looking through the forest from a nearby access road.
 The Minnesota river is on the far side of the embankment.